2nolife/akka-persistence-elasticsearch/README.md

 ## Versions

-This version of `akka-persistence-elasticsearch` requires akka 2.4 and elasticsearch 2.3.x.
-It _does not_ work with elasticsearch version 1.7.x or older.
-This versions was tested only with elasticsearch 2.3.3.
+This version of `akka-persistence-elasticsearch` requires akka 2.4 and elasticsearch 2.3.
+It _does not_ work with elasticsearch version 1.7 or older.
+This versions was only tested with elasticsearch 2.3.3.